DOWNTOWN REDEVELOPMENT AND CONSTRUCTION PROJECTS

 Downtown Stockton is a happening place!
 New development is underway in each corner of the District.
 Find out about recently completed renovations and construction in progress.

 64 affordable housing units coming to Miner Avenue in Downtown Stockton.
 Demolition has begun!

-Another foray from Bear Paw Equity into market-rate downtown residential is in progress at 500 E. Main!
-The CalMain Lofts project has nearly 30 units under construction.
+Another foray from Bear Paw Equity into market-rate downtown residential has been completed at 500 E. Main!
+The CalMain Lofts project has nearly 30 units.

 Developer Bear Paw Equity has converted the two upper floors of this historic building into 12 market-rate Live/Work units, as a part of the exciting new wave of residential spaces coming to Downtown!
 The Tretheway Lofts were completed in February 2020!

 The Housing Authority of the County of San Joaquin and DFA Development, LLC have developed 242 N. Sutter into the Medici Artist Lofts.
 This project holds a mix of 34 affordable and market-rate units, contributing to the influx of downtown residential spaces.
 A portion of the building’s units are reserved for artists, only.